explorable-viz/popl2022/Review/response.md

 > line 355: please distinguish the metalanguage and object language phi.

-Agreed, it is not clear here whether 𝜙(n) is a piece of syntax or a mathematical value (interpreted as a piece of syntax).
+Agreed, it is not clear here whether 𝜙(n) is intended to denote a piece of syntax or a mathematical value.
 A convention such as \hat{\phi} should help here.

 > line 422: are there any complications to supporting higher-order data?